l33tn00b/GettingReadyForSmartGrid/README.md

 So I threw that one out.
 Next idea for surplus charging is hacking a solution with my home automation server.

 ## Getting Pricing Data for variable electricity tariffs.
 There's two large consumers (car and heat pump).
 These loads can be shifted to off-peak times when electricity is much cheaper.
 That makes having a variable electricity tariff quite logical.
-Additionally, there's the battery which can be charged when electricity is cheap.
+Additionally, there's the battery which can be charged when electricity is cheap. but first, we need to get a feel for it.
+So we need data...
+Theres different tariffs but all are based on day ahead traded electricity.
+So we need to access that data.
+Multiple possible solutions to get data from
+- Spot Market exchange (EPEX)
+- directly from electricity company (Tibber / Awattar)
+- EU Transparency Platform.